Multidrug-resistant tuberculosis: Treatment

 For patients with RR-TB or MDR-TB, "not previously treated with second-line drugs and in whom resistance to fluoroquinolones and second-line injectable agents was excluded or is considered highly unlikely, a shorter MDR-TB regimen of 9–12 months may be used instead of the longer regimens (conditional recommendation, very low certainty in the evidence)."

 In general, resistance to one drug within a class means resistance to all drugs within that class, but a notable exception is rifabutin: Rifampicin-resistance does not always mean rifabutin-resistance, and the laboratory should be asked to test for it.
 It is possible to use only one drug within each drug class.
 If it is difficult finding five drugs to treat then the clinician can request that high-level INH-resistance be looked for.
 If the strain has only low-level INH-resistance (resistance at 0.2 mg/L INH, but sensitive at 1.0 mg/L INH), then high dose INH can be used as part of the regimen.
 When counting drugs, PZA and interferon count as zero; that is to say, when adding PZA to a four-drug regimen, another drug must be chosen to make five.
 It is not possible to use more than one injectable (STM, capreomycin or amikacin), because the toxic effect of these drugs is additive: If possible, the aminoglycoside should be given daily for a minimum of three months (and perhaps thrice weekly thereafter).
 Ciprofloxacin should not be used in the treatment of tuberculosis if other fluoroquinolones are available.
 As of 2008, Cochrane reports that trials of other fluoroquinolones are ongoing.
 While Rifampin is an effective drug, lack of adherence has led to relapse.
-This is why the use of various first-line drugs, along with developing new drugs that are specific towards drug-resistant strains, is essential.
-There are a number of new anti-TB medications that are currently in the developmental stage that are directed to treat drug resistant strains; a few of these drugs are PA-824, OPC-67683, and R207910, all of which are in Phase II of development.
-PA-825 and OPC-6783 are both in the nitroimidazole class and have mechanisms involving bioactive reductive activation, but target different proteins in the strains.
-R207910 his a diarylquinoline that has a different mechanism; this drug directly inhibits energy production, so this drug may be a better option because it may not require as long of a treatment course as other drugs.
+This is why the use of various first-line drugs, along with developing new drugs that are specific towards drug-resistant strains, is essential. in the developmental stage that are directed to treat drug resistant strains; a few of these drugs are PA-824 (now pretomanid), OPC-67683 (now delamanid), and R207910 (now bedaquiline), all of which are in Phase II of development.
+Pretomanid and delamanid are both in the nitroimidazole class and have mechanisms involving bioactive reductive activation.
+Bedaquiline is a diarylquinoline that has a different mechanism; this drug directly inhibits energy production, so this drug may be a better option because it may not require as long of a treatment course as other drugs.